Second update on the DIY handheld console

 Modifying the new CSS property transform-origin to distribute letters around a circle.

-Experimenting with artificial gravity on canvas to recreate some of the physics of MoonLander.
+Experimenting with artificial gravity on canvas to recreate some of the physics of the game MoonLander.

-An interactive infographic about the landing of Curiosity.
-It weights 13kB total.
+An interactive infographic about the landing of the Curiosity rover.
+It weights 13kB in total, including assets.

-My first experiment using canvas.
+My first experiment using the HTML canvas.
 It plays with forces like acceleration, inertia, momentum, etc.

-A DOM-based matrix of tiles.
-Clicking on them calculates the shortest path for movement.
+A matrix of divs with an isometric perspective (using CSS).
+Clicking on them calc. the shortest path for movement.

-A recreation of the Windows game using HTML elements controlled via JavaScript.
+A recreation of the game using HTML elements controlled via JS.
+Elements are created and destroy out of the visible area.

 These contraptions are a fusion of open-source hardware and software.
 I film my construction process to inspire others.
 When it comes to publishing videos, I don't follow a schedule.
 I believe the schedule pressure compromises quality, and I prefer to create things I genuinely enjoy.

 This medium challenges me to work within a set of strict constraints, such as using a significantly reduced amount of space and colors.
-So, I delve into Pixel Art not only to evoke nostalgia but also for the art of abstraction.
+So, I use Pixel Art not only to evoke nostalgia but also to practice the art of abstraction.

 Another week, another challenge on #spriteweekly.
 I practiced handling lighting and shadows on an Italian Vespa-like helmet in 32x32.